Lattay/chicken-build-static/README.md

 ## Usage
 Copy the *build_static.sh* file to your project and call it with the right options.
-This repo also contain a basic example of how it is used with a small Chicken program and a Makefile.
+The *sample* directory contains a basic example of how it is used with a small Chicken program and a Makefile.

 ```